Skip to content

 User provided patches

-You can add your own patches outside build script.
-Place your patches inside appropriate directory, for kernel or u-boot.
-There are no limitations except all patches must have file name extension .patch.
-User patches directory structure mirrors directory structure of patch.
-Look for the hint at the beginning of patching process to select proper directory for patches.
+You can add your own patches outside the build script.
+Place your patches inside the appropriate directory, for kernel or u-boot.
+There are no limitations except that all patches must have the file name extension .patch. userpatches directory structure mirrors directory structure of patch.
+Look for the hint at the beginning of patching process to select the proper directory for patches.
 Example:

 Text Only